lenn-arts/lenn-arts.github.io/_projects/quadruped_robot.md

     </div>
 </div>

-The robot is consistent between CAD, real world manufacture, and simulation, allowing to run design optimization as well as gait optimization and learning.
+The robot is consistent between CAD, real world manufacture, and simulation, allowing us to run design optimization as well as gait optimization and learning.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">